 Condo conversions and tax bills

-Tax bills for a given fiscal year always reflect the status of the property on January 1.
+Tax bills for a given fiscal year always reflect the status of the property on January 1 prior to the start of the fiscal year.
 If a property is sold or the use of the property changes, those updates aren’t immediately reflected in a tax bill.

 WHEN A PROPERTY IS CONVERTED INTO CONDOS

-There may be a time where each unit doesn’t get an individual tax bill.
-Each unit owner needs to pay a share of the total property tax bill.
+There may be a time before each unit owner gets an individual tax bill.
+However, each unit owner is responsible for a share of the total property tax bill.
 To find the amount each owner has to pay, multiply the unit owner’s percentage of interest in the common area by the bill amount.

 Here’s an example of how you might share a property tax bill: